 Transitional housing is defined by Government Code Section 65582(h) as buildings configured as rental housing developments but operated under program requirements that require the termination of assistance and recirculating of the assisted unit to another eligible program recipient at a predetermined future point in time that shall be no less than six months from the beginning of the assistance.
 Transitional housing is a permitted use in all the residential zoning districts in Orland.
-However, for projects housing more than four families in a structure, a conditional use permit is currently required.
+However, non-residential zones permitting residential uses (e.g., C-1, M-L and DT-MU) should be revised to allow these uses according to the proposed form.
+Further, for projects housing more than four families in a structure, a conditional use permit is currently required.
 Program HQY-1.2.1 in this Housing Element is intended to remove this limitation.

 Supportive housing is defined by Government Code Section 65582(f) as housing with no limit on length of stay, that is occupied by the target population, and that is linked to an on-site or off-site service that assists the supportive housing resident in retaining the housing, improving the residents' health status, and maximizing their ability to live and, when possible, work in the community.
 Target population is defined by Government Code Section 65582(g) as persons with low-incomes who have one or more disabilities, including mental illness, HIV or AIDS, substance abuse, or other chronic health condition, or individuals eligible for services provided pursuant to the Lanterman Developmental Disabilities Services Act (Division 4.5 (commencing with Section 4500) of the Welfare and Institutions Code) and may include, among other populations, adults, emancipated minors, families with children, elderly persons, young adults aging out of the foster care system, individuals exiting from institutional settings, veterans, and homeless people.
-Supportive housing is allowed in all the residential zones in Orland; however, R-3 zoning requires a conditional use permit for any project that houses more than four families in a structure under the City's zoning code.
+Supportive housing is allowed in all the residential zones in Orland; however, non-residential zones permitting residential uses (C-1, M-L and DT-MU) should be revised to allow these uses according to the proposed form (e.g., single family, multifamily).
+Further, R-3 zoning requires a conditional use permit for any project that houses more than four families in a structure under the City's zoning code...
 Program HQY-1.2.1 in this Housing Element is intended to remove this limitation.